Esri/calcite-app-components/PROJECT_GUIDELINES.md

 - Use a clear and descriptive title
 - What is happening now vs what should happen?
-- Tell us how to reproduce the issue (eg. is it happening in a specific browser?)
+- Tell us how to reproduce the issue (e.g. is it happening in a specific browser?)
 - Can it be reliably reproduced?
 If not, tell us how often it happens and under what circumstances.
-- Screenshots and gifs are our friends!
+- Screenshots and GIFs are our friends!
 - Did this problem start happening after a recent release or was it always a bug?

 ## Code base